David Szalay Wins 2025 Booker Prize, Beats Kiran Desai

 David Szalay Booker Prize Kiran Desai Szalay's

 In a spectacular literary moment for the global writing community, Hungarian-born British author David Szalay has claimed the prestigious 2025 Booker Prize for his novel Flesh.
-The award, one of the world’s most coveted literary honors, was announced during a grand ceremony in London on Monday night.
-Szalay’s victory came after a compelling contest with Indian novelist Kiran Desai, whose book The Loneliness of Sonia and Sunny had achieved significant international acclaim.
+The award, one of the world’s top literary prizes, was announced at a ceremony in London on Monday night.
+Szalay’s win was a close race against Indian novelist Kiran Desai, whose book The Loneliness of Sonia and Sunny had garnered much international praise.

-The award was presented by last year’s Booker winner, Samantha Harvey, who also handed Szalay the cash prize of 50,000 pounds, approximately Rs 58 lakh, along with a symbolic gold trophy recognizing his outstanding contribution to English literature.
-The win cements Szalay’s reputation as one of the sharpest contemporary voices in fiction, known for exploring human complexity with philosophical depth and emotional clarity.
+The award was presented by last year’s Booker winner, Samantha Harvey, who also handed Szalay the cash prize of 50,000 pounds (around Rs 58 lakh) along with a symbolic gold trophy for his outstanding contribution to English literature.
+This victory secures Szalay’s status as one of the sharpest contemporary writers, known for his ability to interrogate the intricacies of human nature with both philosophical understanding and emotional truth.

 #Novel Flesh/sbkinews.in